blankworker1/SC-Core/README.md

-# PlasticCoin
+# SC

 **Open, permissionless, community-based physical currency — backed by Bitcoin, minted from reclaimed plastic.**

 ---

-## What is PlasticCoin?
+## What is SC?

-PlasticCoin is a protocol for issuing physical coins that carry real Bitcoin value.
+SC is a protocol for issuing physical coins that carry real Bitcoin value.
 Each coin is moulded from reclaimed waste plastic, embedded with an NFC chip, and backed 1:1 by Bitcoin held in a community treasury.

-When you tap a PlasticCoin with your phone, the browser opens.
+When you tap a SC coin with your phone, the browser opens.
 You see exactly what the coin is worth, whether it's genuine, and whether the Bitcoin backing it is confirmed on the blockchain.
 No app.
 No account.
 No trust required — only verification.

 The protocol is designed to start in a single community, prove itself, and replicate.
 Each new community that adopts it runs its own nodes, holds its own treasury, mints its own coins.
 Nothing is shared except the standard.